ResponsiveBP/Veneer/README.md

 Veneer
 ======

-A attractive, design driven interface built on Responsive.
+An attractive, design driven interface built on Responsive.